Welcome to the Fusilier Museum Warwick.

 The Fusilier Museum Warwick brings the past to life and tells the personal stories of soldiers in the local area.
 It spans over 350 years of the Royal Warwickshire’s history, from its inception in 1674 right through to the Fusiliers of today including stories from more recent conflicts in Northern Ireland, Bosnia and Afghanistan.

-The newly curated museum is family friendly and has two rooms full of interesting items from the collection.
+The imaginatively designed museum is family friendly and has two rooms full of interesting items from the collection.
 This includes uniform, weapons, medals, and personal items such as diaries and letters. as well as a replica WW1 trench.
+The main museum includes displays on:

 Bobby, the regimental mascot